observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 6. API returns data to thanos-ruler-syncer.
 7. Thanos-ruler-syncer combines all of the data into one file, and writes this file to a directory that is shared with Thanos Rule.
 8. Thanos-ruler-syncer calls Thanos Rule's `/-/reload` endpoint to reload newly created configuration.
-9. Thanos Rule begins to evaluate the recording rules and stores the results in its local TSDB instace.
+9. Thanos Rule begins to evaluate the recording and alerting rules and stores the results in its local TSDB instance.

 #### 3. Recording Rule Query

-1. Tenant makes a query request to the API containing a recording rule metric
+1. Tenant makes a query request to the API containing a recording or alerting rule metric
 2. API performs authentication and authorization of the request then queries the data from Thanos Query.
 3. Query has Rule configured as one of its Stores, and thus requests the data from Rule.
-4. Rule returns the metric value of the recording rule to Query.
+4. Rule returns the metric value of the recording or alerting rule to Query.
 5. Query returns the result to API.
 6. API returns the result to the tenant.